Ansible Title, Inc. is a post production company that creates titles for many movies and trailers.

 Consider the design of each typeface for the production of letters

-Although it is a Japanese movie work that I am currently working on, there is a scene where the main character interacts with foreigners, and there is also work to add subtitles to that scene.
-For this work, I'm using a recent favorite typeface [Tsukushi A MaruGothic].
-This [Tsukushi A MaruGothic] is used with the tracking set to "minus 50".
-This is because if you type it in a solid way, it will tend to open the spaces between letters, making it difficult to capture a single word or sentence on the screen.
-Actually, I would like to squeeze in a little more, but I think that the design of this character does not live.
-I want to display them clearly while considering the characteristics of each typeface.
+I'm currently working on a Japanese film, and there is a scene where the main character interacts with a foreigner, and I need to add subtitles to that scene.
+For this film, I'm using my recent favorite font, TsukuARdGothic.
+I'm using TsukuARdGothic with tracking set to "minus 50".
+This is because if the characters are set in solid text, the spacing between them becomes too wide, making it difficult to see them on the screen as a single word or sentence.
+I would really like to narrow it down a bit, but I don't think that would bring out the design of the characters.
+I want to make sure that the font looks beautiful while considering the characteristics of each font.

 I want to use new fonts quickly